 4. Stir Fry

-Recipe for these Singapore vegetable noodles can be found here.
+The recipe for these Singapore vegetable noodles can be found here.

-Soup is generally something I make in winter to use up all my bits and pieces, but I have started to enjoy a broth like soup in Summer too.
+Soup is generally something I make in winter to use up all my bits and pieces, but I have started to enjoy a broth-like soup in Summer too.
 I love miso soup and make my own dashi now, so with January here and a few goals needing to be reached, these sorts of soups are perfect.